dawanda/jQuery.currency/README.md

 jQuery.currency Plugin
 ======================

 `jQuery.currency` lets you change currencies on the fly on web pages.
+Oh yes, it does.

 Usage